 Soya bean is propagated by seed.
 The 1000-seed weight is 100-250 g.
 The seed can be sown before the start of the rainy season, or when the soil is moist.
-Seed rates are 40-120 kg/ha.
+Seed rates are 40-120kg/ha.
 Soya bean is sown in rows (20-)40(-75) cm apart.
 Within the rows, 2-3 seeds are sown in hills spaced at 7.5-10 cm intervals, at a depth of 2-5 cm.
 With intercropping, sowing rates are less than for sole cropping.
 In traditional agriculture the land is prepared by hand or animal traction before sowing.
 Soya bean is grown mainly on the flat, but sowing on hills or ridges may be practised where the soil is heavy, the water table high, or rainfall heavy.
-Small-scale farmers in tropical Africa grow soya bean as a sole crop or in mixed cropping with maize, sorghum or cassava.
+Small-scale farmers in tropical Africa grow soya bean as a sole crop or mixed cropping sorghum in with maize, or cassava.